antoskoro96-spec/Forest-Surface-Reconstruction-Pipeline/README.md

 vec3 dirLeaf = (randPerp * 0.6f + branchDir * 0.4f).normalize();
 ```

-**Why:** Leaves were floating away from branches instead of growing from them.
-This fix anchors the leaf base to the branch endpoint where it belongs.
+**Why:** Leaves should visually grow from branch tips rather than float around them.
+This patch anchors the leaf base closer to the terminal branch and gives the leaf a more consistent orientation relative to the branch direction.

+**Implementation note:** The perpendicular random direction should be normalized safely.
+If the random vector is nearly parallel to the branch direction, a fallback perpendicular vector should be used before normalization.

 ---

 #### Patch 9 — Elliptic leaf shape

-**Before:** Each leaf was a flat quad (two triangles), producing rectangular leaves with no shape variation.
+**Before:** Each leaf was represented as a flat rectangular quad made of two triangles.

-**After:** Each leaf is constructed as an elliptic strip with 6 segments and a sine-profile width function, producing a natural tapered leaf shape.
+**After:** Each leaf is constructed as a segmented elliptic strip with 6 segments and a sine-based width profile.
+The width is small at the base and tip and wider near the middle.

 ```cpp
 const int nSegs = 6;